NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: In-Medium Meson Properties

 \section{In-Medium Meson Properties}

-We display in-medium meson properties in nuclear matter for different NJL parameterizations in~\cref{fig:meson_props_in_matter}.
-For a given baryon density $\rho_N$, we first determine the in-medium nuclear scalar field $s$ (equivalently ${\cal S}(s)$) using~\cref{eq:nuclear_s_field}, as described in~\cref{sec:soliton_and_density}.
-From this, the corresponding in-medium meson properties $M_{\pi}({\cal S})$, $F_{\pi}({\cal S})$, $M_{\sigma}({\cal S})$, and $M_v({\cal S})$ are obtained via \cref{eq:Mpi,eq:Fpi,eq:Msigma,eq:Mv}, following the method outlined in \cref{sec:Method_NJL}.
+We display in-medium meson properties in nuclear matter for different NJL parameterizations in~Fig.~\ref{fig:meson_props_in_matter}.
+For a given baryon density $\rho_N$, we first determine the in-medium nuclear scalar field $s$ (equivalently ${\cal S}(s)$) using~Eq.~\eqref{eq:nuclear_s_field}, as described inSection~\ref{sec:soliton_and_density}.
+From this, the corresponding in-medium meson properties $M_{\pi}({\cal S})$, $F_{\pi}({\cal S})$, $M_{\sigma}({\cal S})$, and $M_v({\cal S})$ are obtained via Eqs.~\eqref{eq:Mpi}, \eqref{eq:Fpi}, ~\eqref{eq:Msigma}, and \eqref{eq:Mv}, respectively, following the method outlined in Section~\ref{sec:Method_NJL}.
 For clarity, all quantities are normalized to their vacuum values, so that the plots highlight their relative changes with density.
 As the density increases and chiral symmetry is progressively restored ($|s|\to f_{\pi}$), the in-medium pion mass $M_{\pi}({\cal S})$ approaches the in-medium scalar mass $M_{\sigma}({\cal S})$.